JiaxiKibuGit/UCLA-Dance-Hub/project/README.md

 ### There are several universal features for both users and admin.
 1. You can view the upcoming schedule of events on the home page as well as the contact information of the teams and commonly asked questions.

-2. You can view the varous dance orgs we have at UCLA, videos of their perfomances, a general rundown of the team, and a list of their members.
+2. You can view the various dance orgs we have at UCLA, videos of their performances, a general rundown of the team, and a list of their members.

 3. You can use the search function to look up any individual teams, events, or members.